 Manipur to become malaria-free 9 yrs ahead of national target:

-Manipur Governor Dr Najma Heptulla on Friday expressed optimism that the state will be the first to achieve the "zero malaria status" in the country by 2021, nine years ahead of the national target of eliminating the tropical disease by 2030.
-This would be possible because of multiple programmes of the government and efforts of the local communities over the years, Heptulla told PTI.
+Manipur Governor Dr. Najma Heptulla on Thursday expressed optimism that the state will be the first to achieve the "zero malaria status" in the country by 2021, nine years ahead of the national target of eliminating the tropical disease by 2030.
+This would be possible because of multiple programs of the government and efforts of the local communities over the years, Heptulla told PTI.

 Heptullah, however, has a word of caution against complacency.
 "The state has many water bodies that serve as breeding grounds for malarial mosquitoes.
 The awareness to keep the environment clean is the key to eliminating this communicable disease," the governor said.

-At a programme earlier this year, State Malaria Officer Dr Thangpa Serto had said India accounts for 4 per cent of the total global malaria cases which are reported from 87 countries.
-Among all the states, Manipur was adjudged the best performing state in countering malaria this year.
+At a program earlier this year, State Malaria Officer Dr. Thangpa Serto had said India accounts for 4 percent of the total global malaria cases which are reported from 87 countries.
+Among all the states, Manipur has adjudged the best-performing state in countering malaria this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)